National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Duration: Permanent

 Ready to take your skills to the next level with a company that’s not just established but growing and thriving?
-Do you have the knack for programming both on and off the machine?
+Do you have the knack for programming both online and offline?

 If you're a team player with a passion for precision engineering and you're itching for a fresh challenge, keep reading—we've got something special for you!